anirudhanand04/IPL-tracker/README.md

-# IPL-tracker
+# IPL Score Tracker Web Application
-Developed a full-stack IPL Score Tracker web application using Spring Boot and Thymeleaf for real-time cricket match updates.
+A full-stack web application built with Spring Boot and Thymeleaf, designed to provide real-time cricket match updates and detailed statistics for IPL fans.
+The app integrates with the Cricbuzz API to fetch live match scores, team details, and match data, ensuring accurate and timely information.
-Integrated with the Cricbuzz API to fetch and display live IPL match scores, team details, and match statistics.
+Key Features
-Implemented JWT-based authentication and authorization for secure user access and protected API endpoints.
+- Live Match Updates: Real-time scores and statistics for IPL matches using Cricbuzz API.
-Designed and configured custom security filters and exception handling using Spring Security.
+- Secure User Access: JWT-based authentication and authorization with encrypted password storage (BCrypt).
-Utilized RESTful APIs for efficient data exchange between frontend and backend.
+- Modular Architecture: Service, controller, and repository layers ensure scalability and maintainability.
-Built a robust user registration and login system with encrypted password storage using BCrypt.
+- Reactive Programming: Non-blocking API calls with WebClient for enhanced performance.
-Applied reactive programming with WebClient for non-blocking API calls and improved performance.
+- Comprehensive Testing: Unit and integration tests for reliability and robustness.

-Ensured modular code structure with service, controller, and repository layers for maintainability and scalability.
+Deployment
-Wrote comprehensive unit and integration tests to ensure application reliability.
+The application is configured for local deployment with detailed troubleshooting steps for dependency injection and bean lifecycle issues in Spring.

-Deployed the application locally and troubleshooted issues related to dependency injection and bean lifecycle in Spring.
+Feel free to tweak this further to match your project's tone and purpose! 😊